Pinpoint Travel Health

 Disputes over bar bills

-British nationals have been arrested following disputes with bar staff and doormen, including refusing to pay excessive bar bills.
-This can occur in the late-night areas.
-Ensure you are shown a menu before you enter a bar or restaurant.
-Do not follow street touts as this is illegal.
-Keep a track of what you order at bars and restaurants and confirm the price of admission to clubs on entry.
+British nationals have been arrested at clubs and bars following disputes with staff and doorpersons over excessive bar bills.
+These disputes are often seen in the high risk areas outlined above.
+Ensure you see a menu with prices before you enter a bar or restaurant.
+Keep track of what you order and confirm the price of admission to clubs on entry.

 Prostitution and street touts

-Prostitution and street touts are illegal but commonplace.
+Prostitution and street touts are illegal but commonplace, especially in the high risk areas outlined above.
 Do not accompany street touts to bars or clubs.
-Street touts try to encourage people into an establishment by misrepresenting the services on offer or wrongly suggesting you can leave if you want to.
+Street touts often encourage people to enter an establishment by misrepresenting the services on offer.
+You may incur an entry charge so do not enter on the promise of a free drink or to have a look, as you may not be free to leave.

 Laws and cultural differences